namjul/shareDesk/README.md

 Run the server
 ------------
-Start the mongoDB deamon: `mongod &`
+Start the mongoDB deamon: `mongod --auth &`

 Start shareDesk in the shareDesk directory: `node app.js`
 To start shareDesk on a different port then 80, just append the port: